Rabies pre-exposure vaccinations

 - Pre-exposure vaccinations for professional ecologists

 - UKHSA guidance on timing of rabies boosters

 - BCT advice and guidance

 BCT cannot provide medical advice but we are happy to help with procedural questions if we can.
 Please read the text below before sending your enquiries as we hope most questions will be answered by the information on this web page.
-However, if you still have non-medical questions then please get in touch with Lisa Worledge, Head of Conservation Services.
+However, if you still have non-medical questions then please get in touch with Dr Allyson Walsh, Head of Conservation Services.

 Additional information can be found on the GOV.UK website